leahpjoyce/Feed-Reader/README.md

 # Feed Reader

-In this project I'm given a web-based application that reads RSS feeds by Udacity.
+In this project, I have been given a web-based application that reads RSS feeds by Udacity.
 Its based on Jasmine a behavior-driven development framework for testing JavaScript code.

 ## Getting Started

 1. Clone or download the game.
-2. Open index.html.
+2. Open Feed-Reader then index.html.

 ## Project Completion